Updated: Sep 21

 P is for Perth (WA)

 I briefly covered Australia in our first Alphabet Travels post and mentioned then that Perth really is my favourite city.
-I thought this installment was the perfect opportunity to go into a bit more detail about the city for this post.
+I thought this instalment was the perfect opportunity to go into a bit more detail about the city for this post.

 Perth is the capital and largest city of the state of Western Australia.
 It is the fourth-most populous city in Australia, with a population of 2,022,044 living in Greater Perth.
 (Wales, the country, has a population of 3 million).